mu-ni/memo/bq/14principles.md

 - Give me an example of a time when you showed initiative.
   FEQL: like SQL for both batch&realtime feature computing
-  RTIDB: time sensitive scenariao
-  S - fedb, based on FEQL & RTIDB
+  RTIDB: time sensitive scenariao proposed a lot of features, collect from DL & DT research popular technologies, ZK, HDFS, SPARK, YARN, still keep learning S - fedb, based on FEQL & RTIDB
   T - promote fedb to DS DT, simplify the workflow
-  A - participated in their workshop, requirements & advices R - reduce 60% of workload, more customers
+  A - participated in their workshop, requirements & advices R - reduce 70% of workload, so proud of this project

 3. Invent and Simplify（创新的发明，寻找简化方法。从任何地方寻找新的想法。在做新的事情时，可以接受一段时间内存在误解）
 Leaders expect and require innovation and invention from their teams and always find ways to simplify.
 They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here."
 As we do new things, we accept that we may be misunderstood for long periods of time.
-- Tell me about a time when you gave a simple solution to a complex problem.
+- Tell me about a time when you gave a simple solution to a complex problem. read tech news every day, stackoverflow
   1. lombok, annotation, fluent style, simple and clear
   2. zookeeper retry & timeout: easy to make mistakes -> curator
-  3. http -> rpc, grpc/brpc, protobuf
+  3. http -> rpc, JSON, avro, protobuf

 - Tell me about a time when you invented something
 - Tell me a time when you created an innovative product
 - Most challenging project?
-  that is exactly my current project, major contributor I started my current project one year ago from scratch idea from delivery team last 6 months, only one developer(me), recently, aother 2 developers joined notice that it is hard for delivery team to deliver a model to customer smoothly pyspark - java, cost at least one week for development, with many errors We want to develop a system that make model on production without any modification we schedule some workshops for sharing our ideas with data scientist and collect opinions from them Keep constraints - can not develop a product perfectly at the first version - keep iteration
+  that is exactly my current project, major contributor I started my current project one year ago from scratch before, 2 main projects in our team, fe&rtidb, embeded in huge system, expensive last 6 months, only one developer(me), recently, aother 2 developers joined make ML workflow more simple for developers we schedule some workshops for sharing our ideas with data scientist and collect opinions from them DTs working in customer office, visited them several times how they are working with customers, real requirements from customers still not perfect, can not develop a product perfectly at the first version - keep iteration

 4. Are Right, A Lot（领导者有更强的判断力和直觉，接受不同的观点）